 It would appear people have deviated from their roots.
-Imagine a plant uprooting itself and attempting to find new ground…certainly this is not how it’s done.
+Imagine a plant uprooting itself and attempting to find new ground…certainly, this is not how it’s done.
 Nope, it is people that uproot plants.
 In like manner, its ideas that uproot people.

 In this article, I want to explore the idea that initially was the thrust of human flourishing.
 And, I want to argue that not only is it the antidote to bad habits but, more than anything, the key to eliminating stress.
+Therefore, the crux of this post is to describe the process for managing emotional stress using ancient and contemporary methods.

 So basically, this article can be captured in two main ideas: